sumeetskd/backend-taskmanager/readme.md

 // going to automatically parse incoming JSON to an object, if not included, while accessing req.body will throw undefined message on console.

 ```

+## Hashing and MiddleWare

+Middleware - These are the functions which are passed to customise the behaviour of our api

+Middleware (also called pre and post hooks) are functions which are passed control during execution of asynchronous functions.

+There are two Methods accessible to us for Middleware:
+- pre: to do something before an event
+- post: to do something after an event

+### Pre

+Hook is used to perform an action before an event, Pre middleware functions are executed one after another, when each middleware calls next.